juanmanuel96/flask-mongodb/docs/api.md

 _meth_ <span class="class_attr">save</span>(_bypass_validation=False_)

-Save model data in the data base.
+Save model data in the database.

 **Parameters**

 - `session`: Pymongo session.
 - `bypass_validation`: Bypass document validation at the database level.
 While the option is available, it should be use as little as possible to avoid bad data in database.
 - `comment`: A comment for the insert or update command.

 _class_ <span class="py_class">flask_mongodb.CollectionModel</span>(_\*\*field_values_)